Greek Landmarks Off the Beaten Path to Visit

 Derilict windmills off the beaten path in Lefkada

-Just as legends connect ancient Ithaca to modern Lefkada, a narrow causeway and short bridge connect this Ionian island to mainland Greece.
+Just as legends connect ancient Ithaca to modern Lefkada, a narrow causeway and a short floating bridge connect this Ionian Island to mainland Greece.

-Historians study Lefkada’s epic tales of goddess Aphrodite, Homer’s great adventurer Odysseus, tragic poet Sappho, and Britain’s first king Brutus of Troy.
-As well as Romans, Ottomans, Venetians, French, and others over centuries.
+Historians study the epic tales and history connections with Lefkada: Homer’s great adventurer Odysseus, the Greek goddess Aphrodite, the tragic poet Sappho, and Britain’s first king Brutus of Troy.
+As well as Romans, Ottomans, Venetians, French, and many others over the centuries.

-Lefkada abounds with medieval heritage and historical sites, such as in Lefkada Town.
-The medieval Castle of Santa Maura (Kastro) and moat make an impressive entrance to the island’s capital city.
+Lefkada (Λευκάδα) abounds with medieval heritage and historical sites, such as in Lefkada Town.
+The Venetian Castle of Santa Maura (Kastro) and moat make an impressive entrance to the island’s capital city.

 Outside Lefkada Town on the western side, a long expanse of beach from Lefkada-Gyra to Agios Giannis has derelict windmills reminiscent of Mykonos windmills.